 Check with your landlord whether the property is currently being supplied with electricity, gas and water.
 If not, you should make supply agreements with the providers before moving into the property.

 Paying for utility services: When you move into the property check and write down the gas, electricity and water meter readings.
+You should also do this when you leave a property.

 You will usually receive a bill every three months, although you can also pay for your bills by monthly direct debit, straight from your bank account.
 Make sure you take a reading regularly (e.g. monthly) and alert your providers when you move out to ensure you do not overpay.